otrv4/otrv4/otrv4.md

     (interactive) and XZDH to conversations when one party is offline (non-interactive).
   - Key management using the Double Ratchet Algorithm [\[2\]](#references).
-  - Upgraded SHA-1 and SHA-2 to SHAKE.
+  - Upgraded SHA-1 and SHA-2 to SHAKE-256.
   - Switched from AES to XSalsa20 [\[3\]](#references).
 - Explicit instructions for producing forged transcripts using the same functions used to conduct honest conversations.